Anime: Japan’s Unique Animation Art Form

 webtoons vs manga

 Due to manga’s inaccessibility in the digital age, fans of Eastern media have looked to webtoons to fill that gap.
 As I mentioned before, webtoons are a type of digital comic that originated in South Korea usually meant to be read on smartphones.
 Webtoons work similarly to manga in that they tell a story but the accessibility on a small screen is a major selling point.
-More and more stories come out everyday on a widely shared, organized platform.
-The downside to webtoons however, is that intricate plot points are hard to convey due to the limited number of words that can be on the display.
+More and more stories come out every day on a widely shared, organized platform.
+The downside to webtoons, however, is that intricate plot points are hard to convey due to the limited number of words that can be on the display.
 I have not gotten into webtoons as of yet, but I could see it being a good outlet if I wanted to read something manga adjacent when traveling.
-I often find myself struggling with whether or not to pack a book on flights since I’m not sure if I will read them PLUS the added weight of the book itself.
+I often find myself struggling with whether or not to pack a book on flights since I’m not sure if I will read it, plus the added weight of the book itself.
 Webtoons would be a good outlet for those situations.